sridharsabarish/yocto/Exercises/exercise2.md

-# Make file
+# Exercise 2: Make

-Objective:
+## Objective:

-In this exercise, we will use make to understand basic syntax.
+- You're given a make file, some of whose target won't compile.
+- The goal of this exercise is to solve those errors and get the code to compile.

-## useful files.
+## Areas's Touched
+-  basic syntax.

+### Files
 * `blah.c` and `blah.sh`
-* They are incomplete, fill them out to solve the issues!

-# Todo
-* Direct and late expansions can be an exercise too. #todo
+## Duration : 10-15 mins.